SultanKhanfar/sultankhanfar.com/content/projects/SAFPBC.md

 showInProjects: true
 ---

-Awarded to 60 students from Palm Beach County's graduating class for outstanding academic achievement.
+Awarded to 60 students from Palm Beach County's graduating class for distinguished academic achievement.